fhlyhv/ETPC/README.md

-The MATLAB code package implements the stochastic gradient algorithm to learn the ensemble of trees for spatial extremes as described in the following paper:
+The MATLAB  implements the stochastic gradient algorithm to learn the ensemble of trees for spatial extremes as described in the following paper:

 H. Yu, W. I. T. Uy, and J. Dauwels, ''Modeling Spatial Extremes via Ensemble-of-Trees of Pairwise Copulas,'' in IEEE Trans.
 Signal Process.